-In the morning, a cup of Joe doesn’t feel right unless you’re drinking it from your favorite mug.
+A cup of Joe doesn’t feel right in the morning unless you’re drinking it from your favorite mug.
 A coffee mug can reveal a lot about you, and the stains on the inside of it can easily reveal whether you are a true coffee lover.
-Rather than throwing it out, let us show you how to eliminate coffee stains from cups.
+So rather than throwing it out, let us show you how to eliminate coffee stains from cups.

 Here’s a quick and simple way to do it:

-- Fill the cup halfway with baking soda.
+- First, fill the cup halfway with baking soda.

 - Add a few drops of lemon or vinegar.
 Alternatively, put a spoon of coarse salt and a few crushed ice cubes inside.

 - Leave whatever mixture you’ve chosen to sit for 5 to 10 minutes.

 Remember that brown coffee stains are resistant to soap and warm water, rendering them useless.

 You need something more powerful to combat the discoloration issues caused by coffee stains.